 A domain name registrar can make the process smooth or stressful.
 All domain name registrars are not the same; they differ in pricing, customer services, free bonuses, loading times and extra features.

 So, it is hard to tell which domain name registrars are worth your time and money simply by looking at their websites.
 It is also easy to be sucked in by their marketing campaigns and price offers.
 One good practice is to read online reviews of domain name registrars.
 You can also check reviews left by previous customers.

 You don’t have to sweat too much at this step.
-If for any reason, you are not satisfied with a domain name registrar, you can transfer your domain name to another registrar.
+Suppose, for any reason, you are not satisfied with a domain name registrar.
+In that case, you can transfer your domain name to another registrar.

 The catch here is that you have to wait for 60 days after registering your Domain name before you can transfer it.
 The process can take weeks to complete.
 You might also have to pay some fees to the new registrars.

 Once you have settled on a domain name and a registrar, the final step is registering your domain name.
 This step is relatively straightforward and takes very little time.
 Simply sign up on your chosen registrar and type in your domain name.